Chrysalidocarpus baronii

-Dypsis baronii is a species of palm tree in the family Arecaceae.
-It is otherwise known as "sugarcane palm" because of the scars on its trunks that resemble sugarcane.
+Chrysalidocarpus baronii is a species of palm tree in the family Arecaceae.
+It is often known as sugarcane palm because of the scars on its trunks that resemble sugarcane.

 Description

-Dyspis baronii is multi-stemmed and evergreen, growing 2–8 m tall.
+Chrysalidocarpus baronii is multi-stemmed and evergreen, growing 2–8 m tall.
 The stems grow in clusters of 3 to 5, they are 12–22 cm in diameter [unbranched], with a crown of 4 to 8 leaves up to 170 cm long.

 Uses

-Wild Dypsis baronii is harvested for its edible apical bud and for medicinal purposes. it is grown in Antananarivo and elsewhere as an ornamental.
+Wild Chrysalidocarpus baronii is harvested for its edible apical bud and for medicinal purposes. it is grown in Antananarivo and elsewhere as an ornamental.

 Distribution

 It is native to the island of Madagascar.